 This blog post comes from our CEO Peter Simpson, who is also chair of the Business in the Community Wellbeing leadership team.

 Mental Health is everyone’s business.
-Mental health problems are on the increase, with one in for people experiencing some kind of problem this year alone.
+Mental health problems are on the increase, with one in four people experiencing some kind of problem this year alone.
 This means it‘s likely that someone you know is suffering from a mental health problem, but they just don’t know how to talk to you about it.
-Peter Simpson Chief Executive of Anglian Water explains why supporting World Mental Health Day is so important in the workplace.

 Today is World Mental Health Day and the theme this year is mental health wellbeing at work.
 As Chair of Business in the Community’s Wellbeing leadership team I know that it’s more important now than ever before for us to support our employees to manage their wellbeing and mental health, because healthy minds mean we can be at our best at work, rest and play.